 FRIED FERMENTED DURIAN

 Fermented Durian, better known as Tempoyak, is a very important ingredient in Dayak cooking, and used in almost any way possible for servings, and it is also best served fried with a mix of sugar, anchovies, chilies and onions mixed together.
 This dish is hard to come by in local stores around Kuching.
-It is sometimes available at Aroma Cafe and Sorai Cafe during their noon dishes.
+It is sometimes available at Aroma Cafe during their noon dishes.
 Personally, when this is served, I would double my food intake and I can eat this with just rice.
 Yum!

 One dish that I have never got over is fermented fish, popularly known as ‘kasam ikan’.
 It is eaten raw with lime and chilies.
 However, in some cases, this dish is cooked by just stir frying it, but one must prepare for the strong smell that comes with it’s preparation.
 Aside from kasam ikan, there’s also ‘kasam babi’ which is fermented pork which taste equally delicious.
 Best ate in moderation, kasam is best eaten with rice and can be found at Awah Cafe.

 HALAL DAYAK FOOD

-Since most Dayak food features pork, getting an authentic one that is pork-free is largely difficult, but Muslims can head on to Aroma Cafe to enjoy the few signature ones such as Ayam Pansuh (Chicken cooked in bamboo), Ayam masak Terung Asam (Chicken cooked with Sour/Dayak Brinjal), Tepus Belacan (Tepus with shrimp paste) and Stir fried tapioca leaves.
+Since most Dayak food features pork, getting an authentic one that is pork-free is largely difficult, but Muslims can head on to Aroma Cafe and Lepau to enjoy the few signature ones such as Ayam Pansuh (Chicken cooked in bamboo), Ayam masak Terung Asam (Chicken cooked with Sour/Dayak Brinjal), Tepus Belacan (Tepus with shrimp paste) and Stir fried tapioca leaves.